bouldev/PhoenixBuilder/BDump File Format.md

 ## Basic File Structure

-BDump v3 file's extension is `.bdx`, and the general header of it is `BD@`, which stands for that the file was compressed with brotli compression algorithm.
+BDump v3 file's extension is `.bdx`, and the general header of it is `BD@`, which stands for that the file was compressed with brotli compression algorithm (official compress quality is 6).
 Note that there's also a header `BDZ` that stands for the file was compressed with gzip compression algorithm, which is no longer supported by FastBuilder Phoenix today since it has been deprecated for a long time and it's hard to find this type's file again.
 We define such kind of header as "compression header"  and the content after it is compressed with the compression algorithm it indicates.

 > Tip: BDump v2's extension is `.bdp` and the header is `BDMPS\0\x02\0`.